telefonicaid/iotagent-node-lib/doc/howto.md

     });
 }
 ```
-The queryContext handler is called whenever a queryContext request arrives to the IOTA Northbound API.
+The `queryContext` handler is called whenever a `queryContext` request arrives at the North port of the IoT Agent.
 It is invoked once
 for each entity requested, passing the entity ID and Type as the parameters, as well as a list of the attributes that are
 requested.
 In our case, the handler uses this parameters to compose a request to the device.
 Once the results of the device
 are returned, the values are returned to the caller, in the NGSI attribute format.

 In order to format the response from the device in a readable way, we created a `createResponse()` function that maps
 the values to its correspondent attributes.
 This function assumes the type of all the attributes is "string" (this will
 not be the case in a real scenario, where the IOTA should retrieve the associated device to guess the type of its
 attributes).
 Here is the code for the `createResponse()` function:

 ```javascript